frjapeco/wetalk-api/README.md

 Topic which gives all necessary data to boot the app.

 **/topic/chat/home**<br/>
-Topic which permits subscribers receive all messages sended to that channel.
+Topic which permits subscribers receive all messages sended to 'home' channel.

 **/user/queue/chat/private**<br/>
 Topic which permits subscribers receive all private messages sended to concrete user.